Tell City Chair Co. Giant Boston Rocker

 Harry Powell also of the sample department had much to do with the construction.
 He has been with the company for 44 years in 1958 and a sample maker for many years.
 The posts were turned by Norman Freeman who has been with the company for 12 years in 1958 and is in charge of their turning department.
 The three men had a total of 92 years total of service with the Tell City Chair Co.

-Copyright © 2010 William Tell Antiques & Collectibles, CLC Development Inc, & Schweizer Halle LLC.
+Copyright © 2016 William Tell Antiques & Collectibles & Schweizer Halle LLC.
 All rights reserved